Adult Learner Awards Program

-Since 2002, we have awarded over $186,250 to adults who have gone back to school.
+Since 2002, we have awarded $215,500 to support adults going back to school.

 Bursary Program